A New Decade of Brilliant Performers

 Open Range members, Ric Steinke & Linda Hausler, weave a musical blend of tight vocal harmonies & outstanding acoustic instrumentation to deliver what’s been called “Music that captures the Spirit of the West.”
 From the old western standards, to swing tunes of the 40’s, to western music being written today — including their own original compositions — Ric & Linda get their musical inspiration from the wide open spaces of Montana where they live in the Shields River Valley near Livingston, Montana.

 The Montana Chamber Music Society takes the stage on July 11th.
 Comprised of world-class musicians with a long list of accolades and awards including Grammys, Grand Prix du Disques, and Gramophone Awards, MCMS finalizes its 33rd Annual Chamber Music Festival week with a performance at St. Timothy’s.

-This summer’s performance will include violinists Angella Ahn, Peter Zazofsky and Brant Bayless, cellists Marie Ilse-Mari Lee and Sara Stalnaker, pianist Steven Vanhauwaert and bassoonist Kathleen Reynolds performing selections from Mozart, Franck, Piazzolla and Dvorak.
+This summer’s performance will include violinists Angella Ahn, Peter Zazofsky and Brant Bayless, cellists Ilse-Mari Lee and Sara Stalnaker, pianist Steven Vanhauwaert and bassoonist Kathleen Reynolds performing selections from Beethoven, Franck, Piazzolla and Dvorak.

 For more on these musicians and the Montana Chamber Music Society visit their website.

 While pianist-conductor-composer Pam Drews Phillips can and has played it all – classical, Broadway, new age, pop – it’s as a jazz performer that she particularly shines.
 From New York City to her adopted hometown of Jackson Hole, Wyoming, she makes fans and friends with her impeccable taste, towering technique, and an eclecticism born of a genuine love of song.